-Risk index: Medium Time index: Low Cost index: Low
+Risk index: Medium Time index: Low Cost index: Low Learner-centered index: High Duration of the learning activity: Throughout the course or as needed

 Activity 14.
 Minute and Muddiest Point Papers

 Description and Purpose of Activity.
 Another way to be responsive to learner needs in your online course or training event is to have students reflectively write from time to time on how they think they are doing in the course.
 Ask them to write an e-mail for one or two minutes about what they have learned from the readings or lectures as well as what they did not learn so well.
 When posting, learners could elaborate on the cloudy, confusing, or muddy aspects of the class.
 Some refer to this activity as a "minute paper" or "muddiest point paper."